alainwolf/roll.urown.net/server/server-tls.rst

     4. TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256 (0xc027)   ECDH 256 bits (eq.
 3072 bits RSA)       FS  128
     5. TLS_DHE_RSA_WITH_AES_128_CBC_SHA (0x33)          DH 1024 bits (p: 128, g: 1, Ys: 128)    FS  128
     6. TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA (0xc013)      ECDH 256 bits (eq.
 3072 bits RSA)       FS  128

+There is nothing to do with this ciphersuite-string directly here and now.
+It is here as a reference as we will needed it later in every server-software who relies on OpenSSL for authentication and encryption.